Rhind Mathematical Papyrus 2/n table: Comparison to other table texts

 An older ancient Egyptian papyrus contained a similar table of Egyptian fractions; the Lahun Mathematical Papyri, written around 1850 BCE, is about the age of one unknown source for the Rhind papyrus.
-The Kahun 2/n fractions were identical to the fraction decompositions given in the Rhind Papyrus' 2/n table.
+The Lahun 2/n fractions were identical to the fraction decompositions given in the Rhind Papyrus' 2/n table.

 The Egyptian Mathematical Leather Roll (EMLR), circa 1900 BCE, lists decompositions of fractions of the form 1/n into other unit fractions.
 The table consisted of 26 unit fraction series of the form 1/n written as sums of other rational numbers.

 The Akhmim wooden tablet wrote difficult fractions of the form 1/n (specifically, 1/3, 1/7, 1/10, 1/11 and 1/13) in terms of Eye of Horus fractions which were fractions of the form 1/2^{k} and remainders expressed in terms of a unit called ro.
 The answers were checked by multiplying the initial divisor by the proposed solution and checking that the resulting answer was 1/2 + 1/4 + 1/8 + 1/16 + 1/32 + 1/64 + 5 ro, which equals 1.